Omensight Review

 Omensight

-By Kevin Mitchell Posted on June 18, 2018
+By Kevin Mitchell | Posted: June 18, 2018

-Although the narrative is quite engrossing and beautifully crafted, the visuals in Omensight steal the show with its unique anthropomorphic characters, dazzling environments and colorful art style.
-The smooth animations accentuate the game’s excellent use of art and design.
+Although the narrative is quite engrossing and beautifully crafted, the visuals in Omensight steal the show with its unique anthropomorphic characters, dazzling environments, and colorful art style.
+The smooth animations accentuate the game's excellent use of art and design.

 Simply Put

 Omensight is the ideal title for someone looking to solve a murder mystery wrapped in an enjoyable action-packed adventure.
 Although you are frequently outnumbered, you always feel in control thanks to the satisfying combat mechanics.
-There is one particular section in the game is beyond frustrating, but outside of that, the game’s difficulty is well grounded.
+There is one particular section in the game that is beyond frustrating, but outside of that, the game's difficulty is well balanced.

 Note: Omensight was reviewed on PlayStation 4.
 A digital copy of the game was provided by the publisher/developer.